YueyingSun/Mandate-Models-for-Inelastic-Market-Hypothesis/README.md

 April 2026

 ## Introduction
-This repository contains empirical and simulation studies for the mandate models for inelastic market hypothesis.
+This repository contains empirical and simulation studies of mandate models for inelastic market hypothesis.

 ## Data Sources